werewolfandwitch/aptos-shaker-move/README.md

 Aptos Shaker is licensed under the MIT License.

 # Contact Us
-For inquiries or feedback, please reach out to us twitter: @AWW_xyz.
+For inquiries or feedback, please reach out to us https://www.aptosshaker.xyz.